Skip to content

 Regulator of financial services firms in the UK

-The FCA regulates most CIFAS member organisations.
-FCA rules require institutions to treat customers fairly, investigate complaints properly, and act proportionately.
-While the FCA does not resolve individual complaints, FCA conduct rules can support your complaint arguments — particularly around proportionality and fair treatment.
+The FCA regulates most banking and financial services firms that appear in CIFAS disputes.
+FCA rules require firms to investigate complaints properly, treat customers fairly, and act proportionately.
+The FCA does not resolve individual marker complaints, but its rules often help frame them.

 Visit FCA website →